shapon2004/ApromoreCore/Apromore-Frontend/Readme.txt

 Commands

-npm install: to install all dependencies npm run build: to build distribution bundle named "logAnimation.bundle.js" under the 'dist' folder. npm test: to run unit tests.
+npm install: to install all dependencies npm run build: to build distribution bundles

-To view the features of this project:
+    - processdiscoverer.js bundle: used for Process Discoverer
+    - loganimationbpmn.js: used for Log Animation calling from the Portal. npm run test: to run unit tests.

+To deploy Javascript bundles to Apromore plugins:

+- For Process Discoverer: drop the file dist/processdiscoverer.js into C:\apromore\ApromoreEE\ApromoreCore\Apromore-Custom-Plugins\Process-Discoverer-Portal-Plugin\src\main\resources\processdiscoverer\js\ap\ (Overwrite any existing file)

-- After running the build, drop the file dist/logAnimation.bundle.js into ApromoreEE\Log-Animation-Portal-Plugin\src\main\resources\loganimation2\js\ap (Overwrite any existing file)
+- For Log Animation: drop the file dist/loganimationbpmn.js into ApromoreEE\Log-Animation-Portal-Plugin\src\main\resources\loganimation2\js\ap (Overwrite any existing file)
-- Build and deploy ApromoreEE\Log-Animation-Portal-Plugin
+- Build and deploy PD or Log Animation plugins
-- Login Apromore portal, run log animation to see the features.
+- Login Apromore portal, run the plugin to view the new deployment.